Skip to content

 Most repeat alerts come from one of three patterns: roaming VPN exits, a stale device list, or a password that’s still in a breach corpus.

 The single most effective change is rotating to a unique password stored in a password manager.
-We tested two consumer accounts that had been getting weekly alerts: after we generated a 16-character random password and turned on authenticator 2FA, neither account triggered another alert in the weeks that followed.
+On accounts that had been getting weekly alerts, generating a 16-character random password and turning on authenticator 2FA usually stops the alerts entirely.
 Fix all three patterns and the alerts usually stop within 48 hours.

 For deeper background on Instagram’s broader security signals, see our writeup on the Instagram hack tool reality check, which explains why most “free Instagram hack” sites are themselves phishing fronts that fuel exactly these alerts.